-♦ Psychologists' services consist of counseling and evaluation more than training and monitoring of police behavior.
+Control of excessive force by police officers is a major challenge for the training and monitoring of police behavior.
 Counseling is more likely to be a response to excessive force incidents than a preventive step.

-- ♦ Not one but several distinct profiles were created on the basis of the psychologists' descriptions of officers at risk.
-The multiplicity of profiles belies the popular stereotype of a few "bad apples" being responsible for most excessive force incidents. - ♦ For periodically evaluating incumbents, psychologists supported using methods other than routine psychological tests.
-They recommend increasing behavioral monitoring and providing better training. - ♦ Excessive force needs to be considered a result not only of individual personality traits but also of organizational influences.
-It is symptomatic of a systemwide problem that implicates administrative policies as well as such human resource components as selection, training, and supervision.
+Not one but several distinct profiles were created on the basis of the psychologists' descriptions of officers at risk.
+The multiplicity of profiles belies the popular stereotype of a few "bad apples" being responsible for most excessive force incidents.

+◆ For periodically evaluating incumbents, psychologists supported using methods other than routine psychological tests.
+They recommend increasing behavioral monitoring and providing better training.

+• Excessive force needs to be considered a result not only of individual personality traits but also of organizational influences.
+It is symptomatic of a systemwide problem that implicates administrative policies as well as such departments they work for, and it will be increasingly important to the success of community policing initiatives.
+In two of the most recent examples, excessive force triggered riots in Los Angeles and has been associated with charges of police corruption in New York City.
+In controlling the problem, the police psychologist can play a key role.
+This Research in Brief discusses that role and presents ways in which psychologists human resource components as selection, training, and supervision.

-♦ Current screening methods to evaluate police candidates are limited almost exclusively to psychological tests and preemployment clinical interviews.
+• Current screening methods to evaluate police candidates are limited almost exclusively to psychological tests and preemployment clinical interviews.